Stock Analysis on Net

 Microsoft Excel

-The financial data reveals several significant trends in the company's performance over the examined period, focusing on net revenues, operating income, and net earnings attributable to the company.
+The financial performance over the reported periods reveals significant fluctuations and overall growth in several key metrics.
+The analysis focuses primarily on net revenues, operating income, and net earnings attributable to Starbucks.

 Net Revenues